 Create reminders for yourself to act as reinforcement of your goals and encouragement towards saving.
-I.e. if you’re saving for a holiday, save images of your dream destination in places you’ll see them: your screensaver on the phone, or computer, rename your password for internet banking to your savings goal.
+For example, if you’re saving for a holiday, save images of your dream destination in places you’ll see them: your screensaver on the phone, or computer, and rename your password for internet banking to your savings goal.

 Some other strategies to reduce impulsive spending

-Try avoiding use of credit – its not easy but it’s a great aim.
+Try avoiding the use of credit – it’s not easy, but it’s a great aim.

-Credit cards aren’t inherently bad, but if you’re prone to impulse shopping, they may make your situation worse.
+Credit cards aren’t inherently bad, but if you’re prone to impulse shopping, they may worsen your situation.

 Getting rid of your credit card is equivalent to getting rid of the thing that enables you.